isomerpages/nparks-juronglake/_our-gardens/Lakeside Garden/Butterfly Maze.md

 with butterflies.
 Unlike a traditional hedge maze, children will find themselves traversing an open landscape with changing views as they climb up and down the mounds in search of a way out.
-Young adventurers will enjoy themselves exploring the maze, discovering surprises and hidden treasure along the way.
-This includes quiet corners, rest areas, slides and signs throughout the maze for children to learn about pollination and the lifecycle of butterflies.</p>
+Young adventurers will enjoy themselves exploring the maze, discovering surprises and hidden treasures along the way.
+This includes quiet corners, rest areas, slides and informative signs throughout the maze for children to learn about pollination and the lifecycle of butterflies.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Map - Therapeutic Garden and Butterfly Maze" src="/images/Lakeside Garden/Butterfly Maze/High_res_TG___BM_Map.png">